pkucmus/EVA/docs/index.md

 ## MGN12 and MGN15

-All listed assemblies are pointing to MGN15 variants but a smaller (and probably better) MGN12 vartiant is now also available.
+All listed assemblies are pointing to MGN15 variants but a smaller (and probably better) MGN12 variant is now also available.
 MGN12 is lighter so it's a good choice for a CoreXY system to make the X rail assembly lighter.
 Both variants are fully compatible with each other, which means that you only need to change the MGN rail, your top and bottom parts and you are set.

 ![](assets/images/MGN12_15.png)